Okeanos/dotfiles-windows/README.md

 Additionally, some Bash and Git dotfiles are supplied (`.bash_profile`, `.bashrc`, `.bash_prompt`, …) based on [Okeanos/dotfiles](https://github.com/Okeanos/dotfiles) (originally forked from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles)).

 ## KeePassXC as SSH Agent
-The Windows Environment Variable settings and enabled OpenSSH client enable using [KeePassXC](https://keepassxc.org) as an SSH agent to manage SSH keys on Windows within the Git Bash.
+The Windows Environment Variable settings and enabled OpenSSH client make using [KeePassXC](https://keepassxc.org) as an SSH agent to manage SSH keys on Windows within the Git Bash possible.

 ## Environment:

 Set the following `User Environment Variables`

-- `HOME` : `%UserProfile%`
+- `HOME` : `%UserProfile%` (this will prevent Git Bash supplied tools from arbitrarily deciding on their own where `~/` is)
 - `GIT_SSH` : `%SystemRoot%\System32\OpenSSH\ssh.exe`

 And enable the OpenSSH Agent via the Services management interface by setting the `OpenSSH Authentication Agent` to `automatic` and starting it.